North Shields: Art

-Fiddler's Green, a steel sculpture that serves as a memorial to fishermen lost at sea, was unveiled in 2017.
+Fiddler's Green, a steel sculpture by artist Ray Lonsdale that serves as a memorial to fishermen lost at sea, was unveiled in 2017.
+In 2023, The Herring Girl, also by Lonsdale, was unveiled as a monument to the work of women in the fishing trade.

 A number of pieces were installed as part of the Royal Quays development.
 Located in Chirton Dene, Redburn Dene, by the marina, and near the shopping outlet, they include works by Richard Broderick, Graham Robinson, Linda France, Alec Peever, Gilly Rogers, Mark di Suvero, Perminder Kaur and Andy Plant.

+In 2025, a statue of Mary Ann Macham, who made her home in the town having escaped slavery and torture in the USA, was installed.

+As part of the 800th anniversary celebrations, a number of murals were painted around the town.

 In film

 Dream On (1991) was produced by Amber Films and filmed on location in Meadow Well.
 Its original release was around the time of the Meadow Well riots.

 On television

 The BBC series When the Boat Comes In, though set in the fictional Gallowshield, was essentially set in North Shields and filmed on location around the town.
 Various episodes of the series Spender, which starred Jimmy Nail, and Vera, with Brenda Blethyn, were also filmed there.

 In songs

 Sweden's foremost troubadour of the 20th century, Evert Taube, wrote the song "Mary Strand", which is set in North Shields in 1909.
 Mary Strand is the proprietress of the cigar shop Tiger Brand on Dock Street and hides a young sailor from the police.
 The song is based on Taube's own experience, when he ran away from the steamship Australic in Newcastle upon Tyne.